live-keys/livekeys/doc/pages/logging.md

 	Setting this flag enables the logger to output messages to the console (this is enabled by default)

   * `--log-noview`
-	Setting this argument will disable logging to the LiveKeys' logger.
+	Setting this argument will disable logging to the LiveKeys interface.

   * `--log-daily`
 	Setting this flag will create a daily log file, using the log date format set for LiveKeys (see the prefixes section)